rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/1-0-tree-traversal.md

 end
 ```

-Similar to the above, this for-loop provides the child nodes of a parent
+This for-loop provides the child nodes of a parent in random order, iff no
-node in random order, if (and only if) no external child order is available.
+particular child order is present.
+However, if such a child order is available,
-However, if a child order is available, then the child nodes will be provided
+then the child nodes will be provided **in last-to-first order** according
-**in reverse order (Rev)** according to that child order.
-Because of that, a
+to that child order.
+Because of that, a tree traversal that uses the reversed
-tree traversal that uses the reversed child order may be described as a
+child order may be described as a "X **(reversed/rev)**", where "X" stands for
-"reverse X traversal", where "X" stands for the name of the default variant.
+the name of the default variant.